Pat Garrett: Buffalo hunter

 Garrett's whereabouts over the next seven years are obscure.
-By 1876 he was in Texas hunting buffalo.
-During this period Garrett killed his first man, another buffalo hunter named Joe Briscoe.
+By 1876, he was in Texas hunting buffalo.
+During this period, Garrett killed his first man, another buffalo hunter named Joe Briscoe.
 Garrett surrendered to the authorities at Fort Griffin, Texas, but they declined to prosecute.
-When the buffalo hunting declined, Garrett left Texas and rode to the New Mexico Territory.
+When buffalo hunting declined, Garrett left Texas and rode to New Mexico Territory.
 When Garrett arrived at Fort Sumner, New Mexico, he found work as a bartender, then as a cowboy for Pedro Menard "Pete" Maxwell.

 Family life

+Garrett's first wife was Juanita Martinez, who was born in May 1860 in Taos, New Mexico, to Antonio Domingo Martínez and María Manuela Trujillo, and they moved to Cimarron.
+Her mother died while giving birth to a daughter who also died, and then they moved to Fort Sumner with her uncle Celedon Trujillo and his employer Lucien Maxwell.
+Garrett and Juanita got married in the fall of 1879, and Tom O'Folliard, Charlie Bowdre, and Billy the Kid, among others, attended the wedding.
+She took ill in the ceremony or soon after, and died 15 days after from stress or medical complication, at the age of 19, because she collapsed.
+She was interred in Fort Sumner Cemetery.

-Garrett's first wife was Juanita Martinez, who died 15 days after their marriage.
-The reference Leon C. Metz made about Juanita being the older sister of Pat's second wife Apolonia is unfounded.
-Apolonia only had a sister by the name of Celsa Gutierrez.
+The reference Leon C. Metz made about Juanita being the older sister of Pat's second wife Apolinaria (or Aplonia) is unfounded.
+Apolinaria had only one sister by the name of Celsa Gutierrez.
 On January 14, 1880, Garrett married Apolinaria Gutierrez.
-Between 1881 and 1905 Apolinaria Garrett gave birth to eight children: Ida, Dudley, Elizabeth, Annie, Patrick, Pauline, Oscar, and Jarvis.
+Between 1881 and 1905, Apolinaria Garrett gave birth to eight children: Ida, Dudley, Elizabeth, Annie, Patrick, Pauline, Oscar, and Jarvis.
+Apolinaria's sister, Celsa, resident of Fort Sumner, was reputed to be romantically involved with Billy the Kid at the time of the Kid's death.